 # 4 Rifle Mountain Park

-The overhanging caves and walls of Rifle provide and array of crimps, jugs and blocks to pull on all while in the near horizontal position.
+The overhanging caves and walls of Rifle provide an array of crimps, jugs, and blocks to pull on all while in the near horizontal position.
 One thing's for sure, climb here and you will radiate strength from your core out to your forearms.
-Even though the steep, solid limestone provides rock solid, high quality routes, many have seen so many ascents that the foot holds resemble sheets of ice they are so polished.
+Even though the steep, solid limestone provides rock-solid, high quality routes, many have seen so many ascents that the footholds resemble sheets of ice they are so polished.

 Three of my favorite routes at Rifle Mountain Park:

 Eighty Feet Of Meat 5.11a Located on the Meat Wall.
 Even though the footholds are polished from so many ascents, this line is super fun, sustained, and truly classic.